FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/fname.md

 | a group of concatenated files | a directory name |

-***When using the complete
+*****When using the complete
-filename***
+filename*****

 The complete path name includes the names of directories, or any other organization specific to the environment concerned, used to group files: library, catalog, PDSE, etc.

-Normally, the folder referenced in <span class="code">fname </span> parameter should exist or the transfer fails.
+Normally, the folder referenced in fname parameter should exist or the transfer fails.
 However, depending on your environment, you may use a special character that can be set with the cft.char\_directory\_protect to implicitly create part of a path structure.
 An OS specific character delimits the path to be created (intermediate directories), where the names of the sub-directories appearing to the right of the character are created.
 Please see the uconf [char\_directory]() for more information.

 **Example**

-The tree structure is created after the plus special character (<span style="color: #b22222; font-weight: bold;">+</span>):
+The tree structure is created after the plus special character (+):

 `FNAME=’/home/cft/runtime/myapp/+user1/files/&idtu.rcv`

-In  this example, the `user1 `and <span class="code">files</span> folders are created if they did not already exist.
+In  this example, the `user1 `and files folders are created if they did not already exist.

 The filename may: